 - Holly, winterberry, and snowberry planted in the landscape provide food for the birds (at least, as long as the berries last).

-- Stems of red- and yellow-twig dogwood shine against snow, and ornamental grasses add movement to the yard in winter.
+- Stems of red- and yellow-twig dogwood shine against the snow, and ornamental grasses add movement to the yard in winter.

 - Dead stalks of the perennials provide cover and forage for birds and other wildlife through the winter.